patr-cloud/eve-rs/README.md

 <H3> Middleware </H3>

 Just like in `express` framework, a middleware is basically a function that has access to request and response objects.
-In `express-port`, we use the same terms, and use middlewares for routing purposes.
+In `eve-rs`, we use the same terms, and use middlewares for routing purposes.

 For our demo application, we will create a single middleware called `plaintext`, which will print out a plain text on a get request.

 A middleware takes in two parameters, `Context` and `NextHandler`.

 `Context` gives you APIs which gives you more information related to the request.
 Such as getting request body, request status, content type and much more.
-Since it is a trait (Similar to Interfaces in other programming languages), we get the freedom to define our own context for the application, and on the other hand, the user can use `DefaultContext` provide by express.
+Since it is a trait (Similar to Interfaces in other programming languages), we get the freedom to define our own context for the application, and on the other hand, the user can use `DefaultContext` provide by eve.

 `NextHandler` is the next middleware in the sequence.
 That is, if the current middleware called finishes processing and does not throw an error, and next middleware is passed, then after executing the current middleware, the next middleware is called.